JVM-RingBuffer/RingBuffer/README.md

 Find artifacts and Maven coordinates in _Releases_.
 Build tools require [@Menzani's repository](https://www.menzani.eu/cdn/maven).

+Java 11 is required.
 The module name is `org.ringbuffer`.

 `-XX:-RestrictContended` is recommended.
+Also, to avoid using reflection, consider adding `--add-opens java.base/jdk.internal.misc=org.ringbuffer`.

 **Warning.**
 These features of object ring buffers have not yet been tested: